wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 It is good approach to hold threat modeling sessions with engineers, those can be informal whiteboard sessions.
 Try to have at at least one threat in each category for every asset.

-**It is not uncommon to forget about repudiation issues**. **Repudiation** is the problem of someone denying an action.
+**It is not uncommon to forget about repudiation issues**.

+**Repudiation** is the problem of someone denying an action.
 How can you proof or disproof someone indeed updated a machine learning model in production for instance?

 ### Perturbation Attacks

 When it comes to machine learning specific attacks most of them can be easily mapped to STRIDE categories.
 The one I had issues with are attacks that "query the model", so called **perturbation attacks**.
 For the purpose of the threat model, I decided that this is a "spoofing" issue.
 An adversary tries to trick the algorithm to misclassify an image.

 Now, let's review the core assets of the Husky AI system, and brainstorm about attacks and mitigations.
-For anything we want to test, we add a **"red team opportunity"** comment.

 # Core Assets and Threats

 The following section lists the core assets and threats that were identified during threat modeling.
 This information is ideally persistent in a bug tracking system, something like Jira.

-Threats are a moving target, something that was considered mitigated yesterday might not be mitigated anymore today.
+Threats and mitigations are a moving target, something that was considered mitigated yesterday might not be mitigated anymore today.
 This is also were red teaming comes into the picture to help with the realization that every system has vulnerabilities that can be exploited - there is no such thing is a 100% mitigation.

 Let's look through the main assets: